graphitemaster/neothyne/docs/STYLE.md

 initialized in the initializer-list, then it should be initialized in the body of the constructor.

-The use of the 'explicit' keyword for class constructors is encouraged when ever appropriate.
+The use of the 'explicit' keyword for class constructors is encouraged whenever appropriate.

 Use delegating and inheriting constructors when they reduce code duplication.